OceanSky-Technologies/droneviz/README.md

 ```

 Alternatively, the `vscode` configuration comes with the `Testing` tab fully set up from where tests can also be run.

-## Deployment

-VitePWA is used to create standalone apps.
-It is set up using a service worker and caching of all requests for offline usage (and to reduce API quota usage).
-See [this page](https://wildermuth.com/2023/02/09/vite-plugin-for-progressive-web-apps/) for more information.

-In addition, [tauri](https://tauri.app/) is used to create cross-platform bundles with installers.

-In future add [action-gh-release](https://github.com/softprops/action-gh-release) for release artifact creation.

-## MAVLINK communication

-The [MAVSDK-JavaScript](https://github.com/mavlink/MAVSDK-JavaScript) library is not used because it's using an architecture that's very difficult to
-ship with releases to customers.
-It's based on envoy and mavsdk-server and requires `podman` running aside to host envoy and mavsdk-server.
-Also this library is highly incomplete and therefore not a long-term solution.